charles-uno/Bloodlines/06_nonplayer_characters.md

 As a Significant NPC, a Cerberus has levels both above and below it.
 The following are examples of how savvy PCs might find themselves making Minor rolls, and how careless PCs might instead be called to roll at Incredible or even Legendary.

 - An Incredible Dwarf roll would be necessary to forcefully restrain a cerberus.
 There are few safe places to grab a beast with so many teeth!
-- A Minor Elf roll would be necessary to identify a cerberus.
-They are rare beasts, but famous.
-Scholars can often speculate at the treasure contained in a vault based only on the fur color of the cerberus that guards it.
 - A Legendary Goblin roll would be necessary to, by keeping to the shadows and taking soft steps, make one's way past an alert cerberus.
 - A Minor Halfling roll would be necessary to lull a cerberus to sleep, whether by singing or through the use of a musical instrument... if for some reason a PC felt it wise to carry a lute deep into the wilderness!